SQY2021/PETL/README.md

 [^back to top](#top)

 ## Reproducibility

-1. Install the requirement file.
+> 1. **Install the requirement file**.
 For convenience, execute the following command.

 ```
 pip install -r requirements.txt